RISE (kickboxing): History

-RISE held their inaugural event, "R.I.S.E.
-I" on February 23, 2003, at the Gold Jim South Tokyo Annex in Ōmori, Japan.
-They held their first "Dead or Alive" tournament on December 23, 2003, which would later become an annual RISE event at the end of the year.
-Before the collapse of K-1 FEG, winners of the "Dead or Alive" tournaments earned a berth in the K-1 MAX Japan tournaments.
-After successfully holding "Dead or Alive" tournaments at 70kg for two consecutive years, by the end of 2005 they furthermore held tournaments at 60kg, 80kg and heavyweight as well.
+RISE held their inaugural event on February 23, 2003, at the Gold Jim South Tokyo Annex in Ōmori, Japan.
+They held their first "Dead or Alive" tournament on December 23, 2003, which would later become an annual event held at the end of each year.
+Before the bankruptcy of Fighting and Entertainment Group, winners of the "Dead or Alive" tournaments earned a berth in the K-1 MAX Japan tournaments.
+After successfully holding "Dead or Alive" tournaments at 70 kg for two consecutive years, by the end of 2005 they furthermore held tournaments at 60 kg, 80 kg and heavyweight as well.

 It 2008, RISE opted to stop deciding on champions through one-day tournaments, as they believed the result of the matches may be affected by a combination of favorable match-ups and luck.
 They instead began deciding on champions through single five-round bouts.
-The first three championships were at 60kg, 70kg and at heavyweight.
+The first three championships were at 60 kg, 70 kg and at heavyweight.
 Rankings weren't established at the time.

 Beginning with R.I.S.E.
 46 ~ THE KING OF GLADIATORS '08 ~, RISE began to use Arabic numerals in event names.
 Up to that point, event names used Roman numerals.

 The first women's championship was established on November 23, 2011, when Rena Kubota was crowned the RISE Queen after defeating Erika Kamimura.

 On January 5, 2022, RISE announced a partnership with Glory, which would allow cross-promotion and mutual exchange of fighters under contract.
-On February 10, 2023, the reached the same agreement with K-1.
+On February 10, 2023, they reached the same agreement with K-1.
+On January 11, 2024, it was announced that Glory and RISE would hold joint tournaments, combine their rankings and unify their rankings.